Medicare Advantage Plans

 Man lifting a hand weight thinking about Medicare Advantage plans.

-Medicare Advantage Plans are health plans that are approved by Medicare and are provided by private insurance companies.
+Medicare Advantage Plans are health plans that are approved by Medicare and provided by private insurance companies.
 Medicare pays money to private insurance companies to provide your Medicare benefits.
-These plans are sometimes referred to as “Medicare Replacement” plans and are part of Part C of Medicare.
+These plans are sometimes referred to as “Medicare Replacement” plans and are Part C of Medicare.
+They must cover at least what Medicare covers, so you don’t lose anything, but they set the rules for how you receive your care.

-When you enroll in a Medicare Advantage (MA) or Medicare Advantage with Prescription Drugs (MAPD), you are still enrolled in Medicare, but the plan provides all of your Part A (hospital), Part B (medical) and Part D (drug) benefits and must provide coverage at least as good as Medicare’s.
+When you enroll in a Medicare Advantage (MA) or Medicare Advantage with Prescription Drugs (MAPD), you are still enrolled in Medicare, but the plan provides all of your Part A (hospital), Part B (medical) and Part D (drug) benefits.

 Almost all Medicare Advantage plans include Part D (prescription drug coverage) and some offer extra benefits like dental and vision.